HoloArchivists/hollow_memories/archiving_livestreams.md

    `audio_only, 144p, 240p, 360p, 480p, 720p, 720p60, 1080p, 1080p60, best`

-* The `-add-metadata` flag is used to add metadata to the video file which may be useful when using a [video organizer](https://www.filebot.net/) or [media centre](https://www.plex.tv/).
+* The `-add-metadata` flag is used to add metadata to the video file which is a nice way to save the description without the need of an additional file

 * The `-o` flag is used to download the video to a different directory or to name the download file.
 The available placeholders are
 ```